This work provides examples of:

 - I Have Many Names - The Rock introduces himself as such when auditioning for Stand Idol.The Rock: Rocky, The Brahma Bull, The Great One, The People's Champ, Dwayne Johnson, the Most EEEEEEEEEELECTRIFYING MAN IN SPORTS ENTERTAINMENT!

-- I Have No Daughter: Jotaro is not happy to learn that Jolyne is allergic to fajitas.
+- I Have No Son: Daughter in this case, but either way, Jotaro is not happy to learn that Jolyne is allergic to fajitas.

 - In addition, large parts of the series are played exactly the same as they are in the base series, with some jokes added.
 Compare to other abridged series where if you hadn't seen the original the story would be unrecognizable.
 JJBA is just that crazy to begin with.